mooreds/docs-1/references/connectors/stripe-documentation.md

 ## update_account

 Updates a connected Express or Custom account by setting the values of the parameters passed.
 Any parameters not provided are left unchanged.
 Most parameters can be changed only for Custom accounts.
 (These are marked Custom Only below.)
-Parameters marked Custom and Express are supported by both account types.To update your own account, use the Dashboard.
+Parameters marked Custom and Express are supported by both account types.
+To update your own account, use the Dashboard.
 Refer to our Connect documentation to learn more about updating accounts.

 <details><summary>Parameters</summary>